Allowing pharmacies to give AstraZeneca jab to health workers could ‘speed up’ rollout

 HSE chief executive Paul Reid said the recommendation not to administer the AstraZeneca vaccine to the over-70s would have “significant implications” but this did not meant that the planned vaccination timeline was “up in the air.”

-He told the HSE weekly briefing that the recommendationm meant they would “move into other cohorts” in parallel with giving the Pfizer and Moderna vaccine to the over-70s.
+He told the HSE weekly briefing that the recommendation meant they would “move into other cohorts” in parallel with giving the Pfizer and Moderna vaccine to the over-70s.

 Prof Karina Butler, chair of the National Immunisation Advisory Committee (Niac), said that there would be no significant time delay in the rollout and that the HSE was working very hard on the delivery of vaccines, whether through vaccinations centres or GPs.